 The mx_mixed_lca() function relies on

 OpenMx.
-Make sure both packages are installed.
+Make sure both packages are installed and

 Example Data